 The integration of HAP VOC with VOC is a feature available in SMOKE for all inventory formats other than PTDAY (the format used for the ptfire sector).
-SMOKE allows the user to specify both the particular HAPs to integrate via the INVTABLE and the particular sources to integrate via the NHAPEXCLUDE file (which actually provides the sources to be excluded from integration9).
+SMOKE allows the user to specify both the particular HAPs to integrate via the INVTABLE and the particular sources to integrate via the NHAPEXCLUDE file (which actually provides the sources to be excluded from integration12).
 For the "integrated" sources, SMOKE subtracts the "integrated" HAPs from the VOC (at the source level) to compute emissions for the new pollutant "NONHAPVOC."
-The user provides NONHAPVOC-to-NONHAPTOG factors and NONHAPTOG speciation profiles10.
+The user provides NONHAPVOC-to-NONHAPTOG factors and NONHAPTOG speciation profiles13.
 SMOKE computes NONHAPTOG and then applies the speciation profiles to allocate the NONHAPTOG to the other air quality model VOC species not including the integrated HAPs.
-After determining if a sector is to be integrated, if all sources have the appropriate HAP emissions, then the sector is considered fully integrated and does not need a
+After determining if a sector is to be integrated, if all sources have the appropriate HAP these emissions because the anthropogenic emissions are dwarfed by the CH4 already in the atmosphere.